MariwanJ/BasicSerial/README.md

 This project is based on NUCLEO-F207ZG.
 Change the setting to get it work for other CPU.

 # WARNING!!
  Use it at your own risk.
-I don't gurantee the performance of this library.
+I don't guarantee the performance of this library.

 ## How to set up this project: